grahamclyne/ChessEngine/README.md

 ProfileView

 THE sq variable, and whenever looking to access a square from the board is not zero indexed, 64 is possible, 0 is not etc

+need to add current path to C:\Users\Graham Clyne\.julia\config\startup.jl and push it to LOAD_PATH for modules to work